Planetbiru/MagicObject/tutorial.md

 ## Entity

 Entity is class to access database.
 Entity is derived from MagicObject.
 Some annotations required to activated all entity features.

+MagicObject version 2.7 introduces new features for transactional database management, namely `startTransaction()`, `commit()`, and `rollback()`.
+These functions allow entities to directly initiate and manage transactions within their scope.
+The `startTransaction()` function begins a new transaction, while `commit()` ensures that all changes made during the transaction are permanently saved to the database.
+On the other hand, `rollback()` can be used to revert any changes made during the transaction in case of an error or interruption.
+These functions require an active database connection to operate, providing a streamlined way for entities to manage data consistency and integrity within their transactions.

 **Constructor**